bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Fixed issue where HTML5 Geolocation was skipped when using the fullMapStartBlank setting.
 * Fixed issue with pagination page numbers displaying after no results via PR from [heldr88](https://github.com/heldr88)
 * Fixed issue with taxonomy filtering and autoGeocode setting where HTML Geocoding API would run on every filter change.
+* Removed Less from the project as it is no longer needed with the Bootstrap update.
 * Swapped the default location data type to be JSON instead of XML.
+* Updated Bootstrap example file to make use of Bootstrap 4.
 * Updated taxonomy filtering so pagination is reset to first page after selecting a filter.

 ### Version 2.7.4